bslew/RT32netlog/README.md

 # GENERAL

-This package implements saving UDP datagrams from localnetwork to mySQL database.
+This package implements saving UDP datagrams from localnetwork to mySQL database and other data storages.

-#CONTENTS:
+# CONTENTS:

 	* RT32netlog package contains daemons working as ubuntu service at galaxy.
 	  They read UDP datagrams and stores them to mySQL database on galaxy